Chart Color Schemes

 Population

-Population growth drivers in Mansfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mansfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mansfield's population, as estimated by AreaSearch based on ABS updates and new addresses validated since Nov 2025, is around 6,030.
-This figure reflects an increase of 489 people from the 2021 Census population of 5,541, indicating an 8.8% growth in the suburb's population over this period.
-The change was inferred from AreaSearch's estimate of the resident population at 5,486 following examination of ABS ERP data released June 2024 and an additional 188 validated new addresses since the Census date.
-This level of population density equates to approximately 22 persons per square kilometer.
-Mansfield's growth rate exceeded both its SA4 region (5.4%) and non-metro area, marking it as a growth leader in the region.
-Interstate migration contributed about 65% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Mansfield's population is estimated at around 6412 as of Nov 2025.
+This reflects an increase of 871 people (15.7%) since the 2021 Census, which reported a population of 5541 people.
+The change is inferred from the resident population of 5772 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 188 validated new addresses since the Census date.
+This level of population equates to a density ratio of 23 persons per square kilometer, providing ample space per person for Mansfield (Vic.) statistical area (Lv2).
+Mansfield's growth of 15.7% since the 2021 census exceeded the SA4 region's 6.8%, along with the non-metro area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
-Future population dynamics indicate a decline in overall population by 298 persons by 2041 according to these projections.
-However, specific age cohorts are expected to grow, notably the 25 to 34 age group projected to increase by 100 people over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to this methodology, the area's population is expected to reduce by 298 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, projected to grow by 101 people.

 Frequently Asked Questions - Population